mbiti001/mwein-medical/README.md

 	If you would like the mental health assistant to produce personalised supportive messages, add `OPENAI_API_KEY` (and optionally `OPENAI_MODEL`) to your environment.
 Without these, the assistant still runs locally with reassuring defaults and never stores PHQ-9 responses.

+	Set `NEXT_PUBLIC_SITE_URL` (or `SITE_URL`) to the domain you deploy—admin password reset emails use this value to generate the magic link for `mweinmedical@gmail.com`.
+Without SMTP configured the message is logged to the terminal so you can copy the link manually during local development.

 2. If you stay on the bundled SQLite database, nothing else is required—`lib/prisma.ts` points to `file:./prisma/dev.db` by default when `DATABASE_URL` is missing.

 3. To use PostgreSQL (or another provider) instead: